leegarner-glfusion/sitemap/README.md

 The upgrade process is identical to the installation process, simply upload the distribution from the Plugin Administration page.

+## Configuration
+Global sitemap configuration is done through the glFusion Configuration panel.
+There are currently only two configuration options>
+1. Sitemap Name
+  * A semicolon-delimited list of filenames to use for the XML sitemap files.
+  * A filename beginning with "mobile" creats a mobile version of the sitemap.
+  * Default: sitemap.xml;mobile.xml
+1. Allow Anonymous Access?
+  * Determines whether anonymous users can view the HTML sitemap page at {site_url}/sitemap/.
+Has no effect on access to the XML sitemap files.
+  * Default: Yes

 ## Plugin Integration
 A collection of sitemap drivers for the bundled plugins is included in the Sitemap Plugin distribution.